Darjallo/Ethel_FoodMicro/README.md

 > **Flow Manager** is a lightweight orchestration layer for executing multi-step “flows” of micro-services (agents).
 It offers both streaming and non-streaming modes, mimicking the OpenAI Chat Completion API pattern, and is fully extensible via custom flows and agents.

----

-## License

-\`\`\`text
-# Project Ethel
-# Flow Manager
-#
-# Copyright (C) 2025  Gerd Kortemeyer, ETH Zurich
-#
-#    This program is free software: you can redistribute it and/or modify
-#    it under the terms of the GNU General Public License as published by
-#    the Free Software Foundation, either version 3 of the License, or
-#    (at your option) any later version.
-#
-#    This program is distributed in the hope that it will be useful,
-#    but WITHOUT ANY WARRANTY; without even the implied warranty of
-#    MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-#    GNU General Public License for more details.
-#
-#    You should have received a copy of the GNU General Public License
-#    along with this program.
-If not, see <https://www.gnu.org/licenses/>.
-\`\`\`

----

 ## Table of Contents